tduong5/Machine_Vision/README.md

 # Machine Vision: Assignments and Project

 - Assignment 1
-  - Used OpenCV for face detection wtih a webcam
+  - Used OpenCV for face detection with a webcam

 - Assignment 2
   - Predict customer churn, or customer turnover at a bank using ANN